weekendesk/nodegate/assets/documentation/hello-world.md

 Now we have to set the pipeline of our route.
 The process is simple: we need to fetch the `woeid` from the first route of the API, then to fetch the weather from the second one.
-On this example, we will return all the collected data by using the `aggregate` modifier two times.
+On this example, we will return all the collected data by using the `aggregate` modifier twice.

 ```js
 gate.route({